filipeoliv02/random-player-generator/README.md

 ## Description:

-Generates random players with random stats
+Generates random players with random stats and names

 # Attack: